PeteBlackerThe3rd/TFMin/readme.md

 # TFMin - Minimal TensorFlow

-A library to export light weight c++ implementations of TensorFlow graphs, for use on micro-processor and embedded systems.
+A library to export light weight ansi-c implementations of TensorFlow graphs, for use on micro-processor and embedded systems.

 ## Overview

-The TFMin library allows you to convert a TensorFlow graph within a python script into a c++ implementation with only standard library dependencies.
-This allows the produced c++ code to be compiled on small computer systems and embbedded systems.
+The TFMin library allows you to convert a TensorFlow graph within a python script into an ansi-c implementation with no library dependencies.
+This allows the generated c code to be compiled on small computer systems and embbedded systems.
 Unlike the standard c++ implementation of TensorFlow which is already available the binaries produced by TFMin do not have dependencies on large shared object libraries.
 These dependencies can make implementing this code on embedded systems, difficult or impossible.

-There are two parts to this package, a python library that is used to analyse and export the flow graph to c++ code and a header only c++ library containing the operations that is needed to compile the generated code.
-An example in provided where an MNIST classifier is trained using TensorFlow python then exported to c++ and built into a native binary.
+This package is a python tool that is used to analyse and export the flow graphs to ansi-c code.
+An example is provided where an MNIST classifier is trained using TensorFlow python then exported to c++ and built into a native binary.
+Tensorflow lite flatbuffers are also directly supported meaning a wide range of pre-built models can easily be imported and deployed.

 This open source software has been developed during my PhD research at the Surrey Space Centre, at Surrey University and made possible by support from Airbus.